US Source Income vs Foreign Income: Main Differences and Examples

 Michael Jones is a US citizen who lives and works in the US.
 A couple of years ago, he invested a substantial amount of money into the stocks listed on the Hong Kong Stock Exchange.
 Finally, after years of waiting for the price of his stocks to rise, he decided to sell them for a hefty profit.

 Because the money he’ll make on selling stocks comes from a foreign country, it will be considered a foreign source of income.
 However, Michael is taxed on his worldwide income as a US citizen.
 This means that the source of income doesn’t make much difference regarding Michael’s tax obligations.
-And, because he still lives and works in the States, he is not eligible for the foreign earned income exclusion, which is available to US expats.
+And, because he still lives and works in the States, he is not eligible for the foreign-earned income exclusion, which is available to US expats.
+We also wrote about the US expat mortgages, so you can check that out.